Klifu/klifu/CONTRIBUTING.md

 - [Discuss, the official Klifu message board](https://github.com/Klifu/klifu/discussions)
 - [Klifu FAQ](https://github.com/Klifu/klifu/discussions/categories/q-a)

-If chat is more your speed, you can join the Klifu Discord.
+If chat is more your speed, you can join our [Klifu Discord](https://discord.gg/ntyrnfAXqr).

 ## What should I know before I get started